VR (nerve agent): Comparison to VX

 VR has similar lethal dose levels to VX (10 –50 mg), as well as being similar in appearance.
 However, due to usage of diethylamino radicals instead of diisopropylamino it is more prone to decomposition.
 The former are worse at sterically protecting the nitrogen atom from attacking either phosphorus or the α-carbon atom adjacent to sulfur than the latter.
 According to UK Defence Science and Technology Laboratory Detection Department scientists Robin M. Black and John M. Harrison, chemical stability was an important factor why of all the similarly toxic phosphorylthiocholines, ethyl N-2-diisopropylaminoethyl methylphosphonothiolate in particular (now known as VX), was weaponized in the West.

 According to Russian CW developer Vil Mirzayanov, in the late 1980s a group of GosNIIOKhT chemists led by Georgiy Drozd prepared a scientific report that Substance 33 had much lower shelf life than VX.
 The report, writes Mirzayanov, caused 'panic' in the institute top management and the military representative office, and later was met with administrative resistance.
-This finding was independently verified by another chemist Igor Revelskiy but his report wasn't approved either.
+This finding was independently verified by another chemist Igor Revelskiy but his report was not approved either.

 Following the poisoning of Sergei and Yulia Skripal, former head of the GosNIIOKhT security department Nikolay Volodin said in an interview to Novaya Gazeta that Substance 33 was decomposing too quickly in combat conditions, and implied that this fact may have influenced the decision to continue research on the Novichok program.